Data Model

 }

-You can add any custom keys you need.
-Built-in evaluators use standard keys, but custom evaluators can access anything you put in the map.
+Add any custom keys you need.
+Built-in evaluators read the standard keys, and custom evaluators can read anything you put in the map.